- Find Recordings

 Employment vacancy announcements are posted here when available.

-We are not currently accepting applications for any positions.
+We are currently accepting applications for the following:

 The Ralph Rinzler Folklife Archive and Collection is open to visitors and researchers by appointment.
 To contact the Archives or schedule an appointment, please call 202.633.6438, or email RinzlerArchives@si.edu.

 There are a number of opportunities for internships at Smithsonian Folkways Recordings.
 Internships can be from six weeks to one year, full-time or part-time, although working at least 15 to 20 hours per week is preferred.
 Internships are unpaid, but many schools give course credit.
 We are a cross between a record label and a museum so the experience is a mix of non-profit record business and applied ethnomusicology.
 Intern projects are generally in the areas of graphic design, marketing, mail order, recording production, and Web site production with tasks that include writing, social networking, research, mailings, and data compiling and organizing.

 Submission deadline for summer internships is March 15; there are no deadlines for getting applications in for the rest of the year.
 The online internship application can be found at https://solaa.si.edu and please specify the Center for Folklife and Cultural Heritage.
 You will be asked to upload supporting material such as an essay and resume.

 The completed application should be submitted at least six weeks before the start of the internship.

 Smithsonian Folkways Recordings is currently looking for a graphic design intern to assist in the design and layout of CD covers and liner notes booklets for a collection of world music albums.
 Applicants should be proficient in Adobe Creative Suite and have experience in graphic design, typography, and photoshop.
 A portfolio highlighting past projects is required.
 Interest in anthropology, ethnomusicology, or cultural studies is a plus.